 Walk past Pavilion 4, continue on Ching Hom Path

 And in no time, you’ll reach the first resting pavilion.
-The Hiking Trail HK app is named Pavilion 4.
+The Hiking Trail HK app named it Pavilion 4.

 Since Tsing Yi Nature Trails is a network of hiking trails, many trails crisscross one another, and each path has its own name.
 From this point forward, the path is called the Ching Hom Path.